salahtaha97/reading-notes/README.md

 I will finish with this wisdom he said Dweck:
 > asserts that adopting a growth mindset can help us succeed more and be happier -- both at work and in our lives.

+*My Name Is Salah Taha, From Jordan I was 24 I studied  hotel management at hashimate university and graduated in 2019.*

+* phone number: 0772883918